 First, you need to realize that a marriage can be saved, even if only one partner wants it.
 However, if you are the one who wants to save the marriage, you need to realize that you are going to have to do most of the work.

 I liken this to house cleaning.
 Single women do more house work than single men.
-That’s probably because of women, in general, have a higher aversion to messiness.
+That’s probably because women, in general, have a higher aversion to messiness.
 So, when people get married, the woman is more likely to do the bulk of the house work.
 That isn’t because it is her “job.”
-It’s because she has the lower tolerance for the mess.
+It’s because she has a lower tolerance for the mess.

 So, if you are the one who wants to save your marriage, you are going to have to do the heavy lifting.
 Here’s how to go about saving your marriage alone when it’s on the rocks: